 Deleting an API Account

-To delete a Store API account, under Actions, click the trashcan icon next to the Account Name.
+To delete a Store API account, click the … button, then select Delete from the menu.

 As an app developer, what authentication options are there?